What To Know Before You Refinance Commercial Property

 Pros

-You may be able to lower your monthly payment.
+- You may be able to lower your monthly payment.
 The main reason why people choose to refinance is to lower their monthly payments.
-Typically, this can be done by securing a lower mortgage rate than you have on your current loan.
+Typically, this can be done by securing a lower mortgage rate than your current loan.

-You might get better loan terms.
-Shortening or lengthening the loan repayment term or type of loan can also be beneficial if you own commercial real estate.
-For example, if you currently have an adjustable-rate loan, refinancing into a fixed-rate loan may help provide more stability in your payments if rates were to go up.
+- You might get better loan terms.
+Shortening or lengthening the loan repayment term or changing the loan type can also be beneficial if you own commercial real estate.
+For example, if you currently have an adjustable-rate loan, refinancing into a fixed-rate loan may help provide more stable payments if rates rise.

-You might avoid a hefty balloon payment.
+- You can try to avoid a hefty balloon payment.
 Balloon payments (large, lump-sum payments for the remainder of a loan amount) are an option for commercial loans.
-The reason is that commercial loans often have shorter repayment periods than traditional mortgages — usually five to 10 years — and are amortized over shorter periods, leaving a large payment when the loan comes due.
-Refinancing commercial real estate can help you avoid making such a big payment at one time.
+The reason is that commercial loans often have shorter repayment periods than traditional mortgages — usually five to 10 years — and are amortized over smaller periods, leaving a large payment when the loan comes due.
+Refinancing business property can help you avoid making such a big payment at one time.

 Cons